syncfusion-content/javascript-docs/js/Maps/User-Interaction.md

 ### Mouse scroll

-You can zoom the map with mouse events using mouse scroll.
-When the mouse is scrolled up, the map is zoomed in and when the mouse is scrolled down, the map is zoomed out.
+You can zoom the Map with mouse events by using mouse scroll.
+When the mouse is scrolled up, the Map is zoomed in and when the mouse is scrolled down, the Map is zoomed out.

 ### Mouse double tap

-When the map is double-tapped using mouse, the zoom in operation is performed.
+When the Map is double-tapped by using mouse, the zoom in operation is performed.

 ![](User-Interaction_images/User-Interaction_img2.png)

 ### Shape Selection

-Map shape is zoomed to the whole map area, on the shape selected.
-Animation can be applied for that zooming, using the `enableAnimation` property as true.
+Map shape is zoomed to the whole Map area on the shape selected.
+Animation can be applied for that zooming by using the `enableAnimation` property as true.

 You can enable this feature by setting `enableZoomOnSelection` property value as ‘_True_’.

-When `enableZoomOnSelection` property is set to true, then, zoom on double click is muted.
+When `enableZoomOnSelection` property is set to true, then zooming by double click is muted.

 {% highlight js %}